PythonJuniorDev/WikiSummaryApp/NOTES.md

 ### HTTP Requests with `HttpClient`

 - I used `HttpClient` to send a GET request to the Wikipedia API.
 - I explored why `HttpClient` is preferred over `HttpWebRequest` — it’s modern, simpler, and better for async.
-- HttpClient, all the lower-level work like creating the request, handling the response stream, and reading from it is abstracted away.
+- When using HttpClient, all the lower-level work—like creating the request, handling the response stream, and reading from it—is abstracted away
 - It wraps all those details under the hood and makes your code much cleaner, especially with async/await

 ### JSON Parsing with `JsonDocument`